Take care of your physical needs

 Live by your values

 We find fulfillment as we live our lives with purpose; and that’s best when our actions are aligned with our values.
 The first step to living a life in line with your values is being able to identify them.
 (See below for some tools to be able to do this.)
 Once you have identified your top values, think about ways in which you already incorporate them into your life.
-Next think of some new ways in which you can incorporate them.
-Make a conscious effort throughout your day to be incorporating these values – this will get easier and feel more natural over time.
+Next, think of some new ways in which you can incorporate them.
+Make a conscious effort throughout your day to incorporate these values – this will get easier and feel more natural over time.
 When you are intentional with your actions aligning with your values, it leads to a sense of accomplishment and purpose.

 This is the value sheet I use.
 You can also find one online such as this one.
 Pick the ten values that are most important to you.
 From those ten values, pick the top five.
 Keep in mind that your values will change over time.